YilinHuang666/C3D-ANIMATION/README.md

 A pdf of how to make a proper json file is included. general_slider.m implements the animation in GUI. slider_animation.m is the simpler version and it can implement the animation in a smoother way.
+All files in the C3DSERVER are from Motion Lab Systems, Inc. (<http://www.motion-labs.com/>) and they are necessary for the operation of this program.